Applying a Marketing Funnel to Your Video Sales Process

 It’s probably safe to say a prospect at this stage has consumed some of your ToFU and MoFU content.
 BoFU content often includes:

 All of the content types listed for this stage, the most popular form of BoFU content among Uscreen VOD websites are free trials and promo discounts.
 Honestly, nothing works as well as having someone trying your video content out themselves for free.
-Both Naturally Sassy and TMilly use free trial CTA as their main BoFU marketing efforts:
+Naturally Sassy uses a free trial CTA as a key part of their BoFU marketing:

 It’s important to understand a sale is not the end of the line—especially in a subscription-based business model.
 If you want to grow your revenues, your goals should be more ambitious: